splunk/public-o11y-docs/gdi/opentelemetry/components/host-metrics-receiver.rst

 .. meta::
       :description: Use this Splunk Observability Cloud integration for the host metrics monitor.
 See benefits, install, configuration, and metrics.

-A receiver is a way to get data into the Splunk Distribution of OpenTelemetry Collector.
-Receivers support one or more data sources - traces, metrics, or logs.

 The host metrics receiver generates metrics scraped from host systems when the Collector is deployed as an agent.
 The supported pipeline type is ``metrics``.

-.. note:: Metrics produced by this receiver count towards the custom metric ingestion limit.
-See :ref:`sys-limits`.
+By default, the host metrics receiver is enabled in the Splunk Distribution of OpenTelemetry Collector and collects the following metrics:

+- CPU usage metrics
+- Disk I/O metrics
+- CPU load metrics
+- File system usage metrics
+- Memory usage metrics
+- Network interface and TCP connection metrics
+- Process count metrics (Linux only)
+- Per process CPU, memory, and disk I/O metrics

+Host receiver metrics appear in Infrastructure Monitoring and can be used to create dashboards and alerts.
+See :ref:`create-detectors` for more information.

 Get started
 ======================